pvcraven/2017_web_security/source/final/nathan/index.rst

 Because the server runs everything in a single thread, the server sacrifices CPU power for more connections to clients.
-This is important because it highlights the situations for which a developer should pick Node.js: lightweight applications that require few CPU operations (4).
-By running everything in Node.js via events, requests from the user are idle when there is no I/O. Resources aren't wasted on connections that aren't currently exchanging information.
+This is important because it highlights the situations for which a developer should pick Node.js: lightweight applications that require few CPU operations [WHY]_.
+By running everything in Node.js via events, requests from the user are idle when there is no I/O. Resources aren't wasted on connections that aren't currently exchanging information [EVN]_.

 But if a thousand clients request information at the same time on a single thread, wouldn't the hypothetical last client have to wait for every other client before